andrewramsay/cix2026/cfp/index.md

 Workshop proposals will be selected by the local Chairs and some other CIX Board members.

-**Call for papers**
+**Call for Talks**
 *Deadline 28th February 2026*

 We will have two main `open' presentation options:
 - Long and short talk presentations (20 and 10 minutes).
 - Opinion talks (5 minutes) as part of the `Field Building' session  on Wednesday morning.

+*Talks*
 If you would like to present a talk during the Symposium, please send us a title and abstract by the 1st March 2026.
 If you already have a pre-print on the topic, please share the link as well.
+There will be no published paper associated with the Symposium, so this is primarily an opportunity to share the ideas with your peers.

+*Opinion Talks*
+The Field Building session on Wednesday the 17th June will be a chance for us to take stock of developments in the field of *Computational Interaction* and raise questions and topics that you think the field needs to address.

 Send the details to   [cix2026+submissions@glasgow.ac.uk](mailto:cix2026+submissions@glasgow.ac.uk).